aguywhosaguy/pilot-lua/Microcontroller-Globals.md

 #### Code example

+This example gets the Screen connected to port 1, then it clears it.
 ```lua
 local myScreen = GetPartFromPort(1, "Screen") -- Gets a Screen from port 1
 myScreen:ClearElements() -- Clears the Screen.
 See the docs for the "Screen" part